From Pixels to Predicates: Learning Symbolic World Models via Pretrained Vision-Language Models: Experiments

 \begin{tightlist} \item[ \textbf{Q1}.]
 How well does \ours{} generalize to novel, more complex goals, especially when compared to an imitation approach that doesn't use a planner? \item[ \textbf{Q2}.]
 How critical is it to perform explicit score-based optimization for subselection of predicates? \end{tightlist}

-\textbf{Domains.} We now describe our experimental domains and tasks, with details in Appendix~\ref{appendix:additional-experiments}.
-We implement 7 task distributions across 3 simulated and 2 real-world domains.
-Each simulated domain was introduced by previous work and is lightly adapted for our setting. \begin{tightlist} \item \textit{Kitchen:} Originally introduced by~\citet{gupta2019relaypolicylearningsolving}: a robot must boil water by placing a kettle on a stove burner and turning it on.
+\textbf{Domains.} We now describe our experimental domains and tasks (illustrated in Figure~\ref{fig:environments}), with details in Appendix~\ref{appendix:additional-experiments}.
+We implement 2 real-world tasks on a Boston Dynamics Spot robot in different real-world buildings.
+For the purposes of extensive comparison against baselines, and to demonstrate the broad applicability of our method across sequential decision-making problems, we use 3 simulated domains that were introduced by previous work and lightly adapted for our setting. \begin{tightlist} \item \textit{Cleanup:} A real-world Spot clears objects into a bin (sometimes dumping the bin) and wipes a tabletop.
+Testing tasks vary objects, backgrounds, and require more complex compositions of skills. \item \textit{Juice:} A real-world Spot operates a cold-press juicer by setting up cups, loading fruit, and running the machine.
+Testing tasks introduce new objects, backgrounds, and goals requiring demonstration composition. \item \textit{Kitchen:} Originally introduced by~\citet{gupta2019relaypolicylearningsolving}: a robot must boil water by placing a kettle on a stove burner and turning it on.
 Testing tasks involve using a different burner. \item \textit{Burger:} A simulated burger-making grid world~\citep{wang2023demo2code}.
 We test three scenarios: \textit{Bigger Burger} tasks require stacking extra patties, \textit{More Burger Stacks} tasks involve assembling multiple burgers instead of one, and \textit{Combo Burger} tasks demand combining multiple different ingredients at test time without seeing combining at training time.
 Test tasks involve sequences of up to 30 skill executions \item \textit{Coffee:} A simulated task~\citep{silver2022learning} where a robot dispenses coffee into a jug from a coffee machine and pours coffee into cups of varying sizes.
-Test tasks add more cups and novel object poses. \item \textit{Cleanup:} A real-world Spot clears objects into a bin (sometimes dumping the bin) and wipes a tabletop.
-Testing tasks vary objects, backgrounds, and require more complex compositions of skills. \item \textit{Juice:} A real-world Spot operates a cold-press juicer by setting up cups, loading fruit, and running the machine.
-Testing tasks introduce new objects, backgrounds, and goals requiring demonstration composition. \end{tightlist}
+Test tasks add more cups and novel object poses. \end{tightlist}